binkley/kotlin-list-map-tree/README.md

 - `node[name] = number` sets the property to an integer value
 - `node[name] = text` sets the property to a text value

+Note that these patterns prioritize current node properties over access to children by name (see issue #16).

 An example of using chained index accesses:

 ```